tidbcloud/terraform-provider-tidbcloud/README.md

 Note that a warning is appeared for restore can't be deleted.

-If you execute `terraform show`, you will find nothing for all the state is cleared:
+If you execute `terraform show`, you will find nothing for all the states is cleared:
 ```
 $ terraform show